LavaMoat/LavaTube/README.md

 };
 ```

-###
+### note

-A LavaTube instance holds the options and a Set of already visited references.
-If you are walking multiples times with the same LavaMoat instance it will not check previously walked paths.
-You should almost always create a new LavaTube instance.
+A LavaTube instance holds the options to use when walking.
+It does not cache visited nodes so it is safe for re-use.